metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Required:

-- `mount_path` (String) Path where the Kubernetes authentication backend is mounted in Vault, e.g:'kubernetes'
+- `mount_path` (String) Path where the Kubernetes authentication backend is mounted in Vault, e.g: 'kubernetes'
 - `role` (String) A required field containing the Vault Role to assume.
-A Role binds aKubernetes ServiceAccount with a set of Vault policies.
+A Role binds a Kubernetes ServiceAccount with a set of Vault policies.

 Optional:

-- `secret_ref` (Attributes) Optional secret field containing a Kubernetes ServiceAccount JWT usedfor authenticating with Vault.
-If a name is specified without a key,'token' is the default.
-If one is not specified, the one bound tothe controller will be used. (see [below for nested schema](#nestedatt--spec--provider--vault--auth--kubernetes--secret_ref))
+- `secret_ref` (Attributes) Optional secret field containing a Kubernetes ServiceAccount JWT used for authenticating with Vault.
+If a name is specified without a key, 'token' is the default.
+If one is not specified, the one bound to the controller will be used. (see [below for nested schema](#nestedatt--spec--provider--vault--auth--kubernetes--secret_ref))
-- `service_account_ref` (Attributes) Optional service account field containing the name of a kubernetes ServiceAccount.If the service account is specified, the service account secret token JWT will be usedfor authenticating with Vault.
-If the service account selector is not supplied,the secretRef will be used instead. (see [below for nested schema](#nestedatt--spec--provider--vault--auth--kubernetes--service_account_ref))
+- `service_account_ref` (Attributes) Optional service account field containing the name of a kubernetes ServiceAccount.
+If the service account is specified, the service account secret token JWT will be used for authenticating with Vault.
+If the service account selector is not supplied, the secretRef will be used instead. (see [below for nested schema](#nestedatt--spec--provider--vault--auth--kubernetes--service_account_ref))

 <a id="nestedatt--spec--provider--vault--auth--kubernetes--secret_ref"></a>
 ### Nested Schema for `spec.provider.vault.auth.kubernetes.secret_ref`

 Optional:

 - `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
-Some instances of this field may bedefaulted, in others it may be required.
+Some instances of this field may be defaulted, in others it may be required.
 - `name` (String) The name of the Secret resource being referred to.
 - `namespace` (String) Namespace of the resource being referred to.
-Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.
+Ignored if referent is not cluster-scoped. cluster-scoped defaults to the namespace of the referent.

 <a id="nestedatt--spec--provider--vault--auth--kubernetes--service_account_ref"></a>